2 Top Gain Consumer Defensive Dogs, Nature's Sunshine And Basilagro, Boosted By Lone Brokers For April

 Actionable Conclusion (1) Dog Metrics Selected 10 Top Dividend Consumer Defensive Stocks By Yield

-Top ten Consumer Defensive dogs selected 4/10/17 showing top yields represented five of thirteen constituent industries.
+Top 10 Consumer Defensive dogs selected 4/10/17 showing top yields represented five of 13 constituent industries.

-Top yielding Consumer Defensive stock, Koninklijke Ahold (OTCQX:ADRNY) [1] was the one of three grocery store representatives.
-The others placed sixth, and ninth, Wesfarmers (OTCPK:WFAFF) [6], and Casino Guichard-Perrachon (OTCPK:CGUSY) [9].
+Top-yielding Consumer Defensive stock, Koninklijke Ahold (OTCQX:ADRNY) [1] was the one of three grocery store representatives.
+The others placed sixth and ninth, Wesfarmers (OTCPK:WFAFF) [6] and Casino Guichard-Perrachon (OTCPK:CGUSY) [9], respectively.

 The second place Consumer Defensive top dog by yield represented farm products, Marine Harvest (OTCPK:MHGVY) [2].
-Two other farm products firms placed fifth, and eighth, C.P.
+Two other farm products firms placed fifth and eighth, C.P.
 Pokphand Co.
-(OTCPK:CPKPY) [5], and Brasilagro - Cia Bras (LND) [8].
+(OTCPK:CPKPY) [5] and Brasilagro - Cia Bras (NYSE:LND) [8], respectively.

 Third place was won by education and training firm, Estacio Participacoes (OTCQX:ECPCY) [3].
-Fourth place went to one of two top ten tobacco representatives, Vector Group (VGR) [4].
+Fourth place went to one of two top 10 tobacco representatives, Vector Group (NYSE:VGR) [4].
 The other tobacco firm paced seventh, Swedish Match (OTCPK:SWMAY) [7].

-Finally a lone household and pesonal products stock placed tenth by yield, Orchids Paper Products (TIS) [10] to complete the top ten April Consumer Defensive top dogs by yield.
+Finally, a lone household and personal products stock placed 10th by yield, Orchids Paper Products (NYSEMKT:TIS) [10] to complete the top 10 April Consumer Defensive top dogs by yield.

-Just eight more industries constitute the sector: (1) beverages-brewers; (2) beverages - soft drinks; (3) beverages - wineries & distilleries; (4) confectioners; (5) discount stores; (6) food distribution; (7) packaged goods; (8) pharmaceutical retailers.
+Just eight more industries constitute the sector: (1) beverages - brewers; (2) beverages - soft drinks; (3) beverages - wineries & distilleries; (4) confectioners; (5) discount stores; (6) food distribution; (7) packaged goods; (8) pharmaceutical retailers.

 Consumer Defensive Dividend Vs. Price Results Compared To Dow Dogs

-Graphs below compared relative strengths of the top ten Consumer Defensive dogs by yield as of market close 4/10/2017 with those of the Dow industrials index.
-Annual dividend history from $10,000 invested as $1k in each of the ten highest-yielding stocks along with the total single share price of those ten stocks made the data points shown in green for price and blue for dividends.
+Graphs below compared relative strengths of the top 10 Consumer Defensive dogs by yield as of market close 4/10/2017 with those of the Dow industrials index.
+Annual dividend history from $10,000 invested as $1k in each of the 10 highest-yielding stocks along with the total single share price of those 10 stocks made the data points shown in green for price and blue for dividends.

 Consumer Defensive Top Dogs Showed More Dividends For Spring

-The aggregate single share price for the top ten Consumer Defensive dogs was 17% while the dividend derived from $10k invested as $1k in each of the ten was 83% of their combined total.
+The aggregate single share price for the top 10 Consumer Defensive dogs was 17% while the dividend derived from $10k invested as $1k in each of the 10 was 83% of their combined total.
 A prime dividend dogcatcher rule is to find stocks whose dividends from $1K invested exceed the single share price of the stock.
-The top ten Consumer Defensive dogs get a reward for their high dividend accomplishment.
+The top 10 Consumer Defensive dogs get a reward for their high dividend accomplishment.

-Meanwhile, Dow dogs show an overbought condition (in which aggregate single share price of the ten exceeded projected annual dividend from $10k invested as $1k each in those ten).
+Meanwhile, Dow dogs show an overbought condition (in which aggregate single share price of the 10 exceeded projected annual dividend from $10k invested as $1k each in those 10).

 Actionable Conclusion (3): Dow Dogs Continue Overbought

-The aggregate single share price for the top ten Dow dogs was 69% while the dividend derived from $10k invested as $1k in each of the ten was 31% of the combined totals.
-The top ten Dow dogs can skip a meal for their inflated stature.
+The aggregate single share price for the top 10 Dow dogs was 69% while the dividend derived from $10k invested as $1k in each of the 10 was 31% of the combined totals.
+The top 10 Dow dogs can skip a meal for their inflated stature.

-This gap between high share price and low dividend per $1k (or overbought condition) means, no matter which chart you read, these are low risk and low opportunity Dow dogs.
-The Dow top ten average price per dollar of annual dividend for April 2017 was $27.90.
+This gap between high share price and low dividend per $1k (or overbought condition) means, no matter which chart you read, these are low-risk and low-opportunity Dow dogs.
+The Dow top 10 average price per dollar of annual dividend for April 2017 was $27.90.

 In contrast, the Consumer Defensive list was composed of slightly higher risk and higher opportunity dividend pups.

-Lower cost than Dow dogs, the Consumer Defensive top ten prove less price means more dividend as their top ten average price per dollar of annual dividend showed as $13.62 as of April 10.
+Lower cost than Dow dogs, the Consumer Defensive top 10 prove less price means more dividend as their top 10 average price per dollar of annual dividend showed as $13.62 as of April 10.
 That's 49% of the Dow per dollar of annual dividend.

 To quantify top dog rankings, analyst mean price target estimates provide a "market sentiment" gauge of upside potential.
 Added to the simple high-yield "dog" metrics, analyst mean price target estimates provided another tool to dig out bargains.